This 2014 French study was a parody of science, in my view.

 Everything I said about the Problematic research on stress that will never make a contribution toward advancing science study applied to this study, including the “allostatic load” buzzword and the same compliant reviewer.

-Studies like this are a misallocation of scarce resources, in my opinion.
+Studies like this are a misallocation of scarce resources.
 The design and data of such studies aren’t able to reach levels where they can provide etiologic evidence.